NatalieC15/Coding/README.md

 ```
 LRG_1.bed file created for the gene COL1A1 from the LRG_1.xml file
 ```
-The potential differences between the output would be the BED file name, gene name and XML file name.
+The potential differences between the output would be the BED file, gene and XML file name.

 To view the BED file created the less command can be used, to quit viewing the BED file press 'q':
 ```